siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 Let $u_{\mathrm{in}}(x,y)$ be the incident energy density at the first beam splitter.
 For an ideal 50/50 splitter, the incident amplitude is divided as

+Because energy density is quadratic in field amplitude, dividing the energy equally between two arm channels requires each arm amplitude to fall by a factor $1/\sqrt{2}$ rather than $1/2$.

 $$
 a_{\mathrm{in}} \longrightarrow
 a_1=\frac{a_{\mathrm{in}}}{\sqrt{2}},\qquad